marc2332/bliss/doc/docs/dev_write_motctrl.md

 ## Example and skeleton of BLISS motor plugin

-* `bliss/controllers/motors/template.py` is a template to create a BLISS motor plugin
 * `bliss/controllers/motors/mockup.py` is an example of simulated motor

 ## Minimal set of functions to implement